 What are you panning to release this Spring so that you may free yourself up to tackle your visions, projects or dreams?
 What will you need to bring harmony, strength, inspiration and balance back to your life?
 Why not get clear, make a list and assess those things you’d like to release and compost into something more productive, easeful and transformative?

-Here’s what I’m working with this season: I want to release feelings of isolation and receive connection; release shame and receive forgiveness for myself.
+Here’s what I’m working with this season: I want to release self-imposed isolation and I want to receive more connection.
+I want to release shame and I want to receive forgiveness for myself.

 You can do this too, with anything that arises throughout a day or week.
 But I definitely recommend doing this practice often, so shit doesn’t build up and keep you feeling small and defeated.
 The continued practice of letting go what doesn’t serve you, helps free up your energy to be of service to what’s most important, and that’s the cultivation of your highest, best, most loving self.

 So, once you get clear on your release and receive, try this simple mantra and breathing practice to dive forward into a fulfilling, harmonious Spring:

 Take 3-5 minutes to do this practice everyday until you feel elevated and lighter